timm/ish/README.md

 Please enjoy tinkering with all my useful (ish)  LISP code.
 I learn most about programming by reading code from other people.
 Here, I present together some of their most useful LISP tricks (plus a few of my own).
-Enjoy!
+Have fun!

 The long term goal of this code is a DSL for applications that readily combine